We are excited to introduce you to our Cooperative Nature School education team!

 - Barbara Simons, Lead Teacher, DII Certified Check out our video!

 Barbara is one of our Lead Teachers at the Cooperative Nature School.
 She is DII certified and has a BA from the College of the Holy Cross and a Masters in Early Childhood and Elementary Education from Adelphi University.
 She has been working with young children and in the field of early education since 1991.
 Barbara has worked in varying roles as Assistant Director, Director, Special Needs Coordinator, and teacher.
 She has worked in public and private schools on both the early childhood and elementary level and has previously worked at a Cooperative School in Newton.
 Barbara has been very excited by and invested in the idea of creating a nature school in Sharon.
-Her creativity and compassion are strengths and we look forward to her teaming with Keeli Cullen this year.
+Her creativity and compassion are strengths.

 - Keeli Cullen, Lead Teacher, DI Certified